triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 Analyzer will start from the concurrency level of 'start' and go until 'end' with a stride of 'step'.

-Default of 'end' and 'step' are `1`.
+Default of 'start', 'end', and 'step' are `1`.
 If 'end' is not specified then Perf Analyzer will run for a single concurrency level determined by 'start'.
 If 'end' is set as `0`, then the concurrency limit will be incremented by 'step' until the latency threshold is met. 'end' and `--latency-threshold` cannot both be `0`. 'end' cannot be `0` for sequence models while using asynchronous mode.

+#### `--periodic-concurrency-range=<start:end:step>`

+Specifies the range of concurrency levels in the similar but slightly different manner as the `--concurrency-range`.
+Perf Analyzer will start from the concurrency level of 'start' and increase by 'step' each time.
+Unlike `--concurrency-range`, the 'end' indicates the *total* number of concurrency since the 'start' (including) and will stop increasing once the cumulative number of concurrent requests has reached the 'end'.
+The user can specify *when* to periodically increase the concurrency level using the `--request-period` option.
+The concurrency level will periodically increase for every `n`-th response specified by `--request-period`.
+Since this disables stability check in Perf Analyzer and reports response timestamps only, the user must provide `--profile-export-file` to specify where to dump all the measured timestamps.

+The default values of 'start', 'end', and 'step' are `1`.

+#### `--request-period=<n>`

+Specifies the number of responses that each request must receive before new, concurrent requests are sent when `--periodic-concurrency-range` is specified.

+Default value is `10`.

+#### `--request-parameter=<name:value:type>`

+Specifies a custom parameter that can be sent to a Triton backend as part of the request.
+For example, providing '--request-parameter max_tokens:256:int' to the command line will set an additional parameter 'max_tokens' of type 'int' to 256 as part of the request.
+The --request-parameter may be specified multiple times for different custom parameters.

+Valid `type` values are: `bool`, `int`, and `string`.

+> **NOTE**
+>
+> The `--request-parameter` is currently only supported by gRPC protocol.

 #### `--request-rate-range=<start:end:step>`